 Carefully read all safety messages in this manual and on your machine safety signs.
 Keep safety signs in good condition.
 Replace missing or damaged safety signs.
-Use this operator's manual for correct safety sign placement.
-Be sure that new equipment components and repair parts include the current safety signs.
+Be sure new equipment components and repair parts include the current safety signs.
 Replacement safety signs are available from your John Deere dealer.